Career resources for international students

 - UW Bothell Center for International Education (CIE): information on advising, employment, scholarships and other valuable campus resources.
 You can view the CIE Employment Page here.

-- Review Career Services' Job & Internship Search Strategies for International Students workshop.
+- Career Services' Events page: Check out information on upcoming career fairs and employer events and review past workshops, including the Job & Internship Search Strategies for International Students workshop.

 - GoinGlobal: U.S. and international access to career guides, conduct job & internship searches, and H1B visa applications by location, occupation and company name to identify employers seeking to hire international professionals.